Lebanese International University: Beirut Campus

 made of five stories each, in addition to the dorms made for the transferring students moving from other campuses to Beirut.

 Saida Campus

 The Saida Campus - the second largest in terms of enrolment among LIU campuses.
-The campus is situated near the Mediterranean coast, in the center of many educational facilities ranging from public elementary schools to public and private universities.
-LIU in general and the Tripoli Campus in particular pride itself on establishing the idea of a leader in students and instructors diversity.
-In its serene and tranquil setting, overlooking the cedars mountain of Lebanon and the City of Tripoli, in this widely open bell view of this urban area, where reality of learning takes over the dreams.
-The true diversity of the Lebanese textile interacts together in the most harmonious.

 Nabatieh Campus

 Tyre Campus

 The Tyre Campus is the first university in history of the Tyre region which offers students a choice from more than 40 degree programs.
 The Rayak and Halba-Akkar campus is the newest of LIU campuses.

 International expansion

 In September 2006, the university announced the opening of its Yemeni campus in Sana'a.

 The University also has campuses in Yemen, Morocco, Senegal and Mauritania.